oliviarmccauley/public_projects/README.md

 This final project report was submitted for completion of the UC Berkeley course Data 100: Principles and Techniques of Data Science.
 I worked with two other students (named in the report) to design an original experiment assessing the impact of cyclical noise in
 COVID-19 testing data when predicting county-level infection rates with linear regression.
 I was a code co-contributor, and the sole author of the final report.
+The jupyter notebook titled covid19.ipynb contains code from the modeling portion of the project, but not the EDA.

 ### Project 2
 Engineering Homer's Soul: A Mathematical Rebirth of the Author